yashwanthkolli/samplecrm/README.md

-# ICE_CRM
+# CRM Application

-An advanced CRM built on top of MERN stack, involving analytics and graphical representation of data.
+An advanced CRM built on top of SERN stack, involving analytics and graphical representation of data.